Glyfada in retro: 5 Fun Facts about the Queen of the Coast

 Glyfada used to be called ‘Aixone’ in ancient times and was considered the ‘spa town of Attica’.
 The existence of medicinal hot springs in Ano Glyfada has been the stuff of folklore for decades.
 In 2018, the council spoke to the local elderly who remembered a ‘foul-smelling spring’ as children near the current municipal tennis court.
 A stream in the subsoil was discovered to contain rich healing waters in temperatures up to 40 Celsius, and now, development plans are in place for Attica’s first officially-recognized Thermal Springs Centre.
 Be the first in line.

-Heading North towards Glyfada marina is an ancient archaeological site on Diadochou Pavlou Street; a Christian basilica dating back to 5 B.C.
+Heading North towards Glyfada marina is an ancient archaeological site on Diadochou Pavlou Street; a Christian basilica dating back to 5 A.D.
 It heralds the beginning of the shopping district and is surrounded by modern buildings and hotels.
 However, it’s easy to imagine how stunning the nave, divided by three aisles consisting of five marble columns of alternating white and blue colour, had once looked nestled against the lush, green foliage and a sparkling shoreline.

 Onassis’ house in Glyfada